Table of Contents

 Pedestal and Outdoor Installation

-If the station cannot be wall-mounted, it can be installed on a metal pedestal, single or double for two stations back-to-back.
+If the station cannot be wall-mounted, it can be installed on a metal pedestal, either single or double for two stations back-to-back.

 The station is IP55 certified and can also be installed outdoors.

-ABB Terra AC Station Installation Manual
+ABB Terra AC Installation Manual

 ABB Terra AC - Datasheet (Switzerland).pdf

-Terra AC Pedestal Metal Stand Installation Manual.pdf
+Terra AC Pedestal Metal Mount Manual.pdf

 Public Charging Station

-All OCPP compatible stations offering the same functionalities as the ABB Terra AC station can be connected to the Climkit gateway, thus enabling dynamic load regulation and user access management.
-The most common models are:
+All OCPP (1.6) compatible stations can theoretically be connected to the Climkit Gateway to benefit from dynamic load regulation and user access management.

-3. Other configurations depending on the site type
+3. Other configurations depending on site type

 Connection Diagram - without RCP